 You must keep supporting records of the above such as invoices, bank and building society statements and receipts.

 You may claim certain business expenses against tax as well as your contributions to your personal pension.
-Further information on tax is available on in our document, Tax for self-employed people, from Revenue and in the Revenue booklet IT 10 A Guide to Self Assessment.
+Further information on tax is available on in our document, Tax for self-employed people and on the Revenue website.

 Under the Start Up Refunds for Entrepreneurs (SURE) scheme you may be entitled to a refund of PAYE income tax that you paid over the 6 years before the year in which you invest in starting a business.

 You must register for Value Added Tax (VAT) if your annual turnover exceeds or is likely to exceed the following annual limits: €75,000 in respect of the supply of goods or €37,500 in respect of the supply of services.

 Subcontractors: If you are a self-employed subcontractor working in construction, forestry or meat processing there is detailed information about Relevant Contracts Tax on the Revenue website.

 If you are self-employed you pay Class S PRSI contributions.
 This entitles you to a limited range of social insurance payments.
 Class S PRSI contributions are paid at a rate of 4% on all income or €500 whichever is the greater.
 If you earn less than €5,000 from self-employment in a year you are exempt from paying Class S PRSI but you may pay €500 as a voluntary contributor.

 When you register with Revenue you are automatically registered for Class S PRSI.
 For information on PRSI for the self-employed you can contact your local Intreo Centre or Social Welfare Branch Office or the Self-Employment Section of the Department of Social Protection – see 'Where to apply' below.